 As you can see, quitting smoking can greatly improve your health.
 If you want to quit but aren’t sure where to start, check out smokefree.gov for ideas and support.

 Many lifetime smokers suffer from debilitating lung diseases like COPD.
 If you or a loved one suffers from a lung disease, the Lung Institute may be able to help.
-Contact us today at (800) 729-3065 to find out if you qualify for stem cell therapy.
+Contact us today at (800) 729-3065 to find out if you qualify for cellular therapy.